tpierrou/guard-privacy-policy/privacy-policy.md

  `android.permission.ACCESS_COARSE_LOCATION, android.permission.ACCESS_FINE_LOCATION` | Required by the app to search for nearby Wi-Fi devices, because of usage of WifiManager.getScanResults() |
  `"android.permission.ACCESS_NETWORK_STATE"` | Required by the app to determine if the device is connected to Wi-Fi.
 By default, the threat scan is only running when the app is connected to an unmetered Wi-Fi. |
   `"android.permission.ACCESS_WIFI_STATE"` | Required by the app to get security information about the current Wi-Fi connection. |
+ `android.permission.RECEIVE_BOOT_COMPLETED` | Required by the app to keep the periodic threat scan alive. |